BeingRelentless/MiniProject1/README.md

 # MiniProject1
-Mini project using only HTML &amp; CSS only
+Mini project using only HTML &amp; CSS.